 Starting at 3rd level, a viking learns the art of fighting with a shield.
 Whenever she is wearing medium, light, or no armor and wielding a shield, the viking’s shield bonus to AC increases by 1.
 Every four fighter levels thereafter (7th, 11th, 15th, and 19th), this bonus increases by 1.

 This ability replaces overhand chop.

-At 4th level, a viking gains the bestial rage ability as the beastmaster class feature, but her beastmaster level is considered to be her fighter level –3.
+At 4th level, a viking gains the rage ability as the beastmaster class feature, but her beastmaster level is considered to be her fighter level –3.